 You need to be able to assess the level of cash flow or business risk in your specific circumstances.
 A projection of the cash requirements of the business is most important to a lender, as it is the actual cash left after expenses that will repay the loan, not income.
 It also shows you are an effective manager.

 A lender’s perception of risk

 The following factors can influence your lender’s perception of risk.
 If a number of these areas apply to you and your business you may need to consider another source of finance.

 Watch out!
-Before entering into a payment arrangement with the Tax Office, businesses should discuss this with their current or future lenders.
-Many businesses are unaware that entering into a payment arrangement with the Tax Office or other government agencies may adversely affect their current and future financing arrangements.
-For instance, a lender may not lend to a business if it is currently in a payment arrangement.
+Before entering into a payment arrangement with the Australian Tax Office, businesses should discuss this with their current or future lenders.
+Many businesses are unaware that entering into a payment arrangement with the Australian Tax Office or other government agencies may adversely affect their current and future financing arrangements.
+For instance, a lender may not lend to a business if it is currently in an ATO payment arrangement.

 Business advice and mentoring services without any hidden agendas